Sallmahussien/voting-system/README.md

 ## Overview

-The Voting System project is a full-stack application consisting of a frontend built with Angular and a backend API built with Node.js/Express.
+The Voting System project is a full-stack application consisting of a frontend built with `Angular` and a backend API built with `Node.js/Express`.
 The system allows users to view topics, vote on options related to topics, and manage topic-related actions through a user-friendly interface.

 ## Features